jFarrow02/devops-bootcamp/ch15-ansible/06-managing-host-key-checking.md

 ## Authorized Keys and Known Hosts

-2 options based on:
+There are 2 options for handling host key checking based on:

 - "long-lived" servers
 - ephemeral or temporary servers

-The `~/.ssh/known_hosts` file contains a list of all the servers you've ever SSH-d into.
+The `~/.ssh/known_hosts` file contains a list of all the IP addresses of servers you've ever SSH-d into.

-You can **add an entry** into the know hosts file with the following commands:
+You can **add an entry** with the remote server's IP address into the know hosts file with the following commands:

 - `ssh-keyscan -H {new-host-ip} >> ~/.ssh/known_hosts`: Add new host to known hosts

-- `ssh-copy-id root@{remote-host-ip}`: Store connecting machine's public SSH key on remote server (if you did NOT specify key upon creating the server)
+- `ssh-copy-id root@{remote-host-ip}`: Store connecting machine's public SSH key on remote server (if you connected via username/password and did NOT specify key upon creating the server)

 ### Disable Host Key Checking